What Is The Base Of A 3d Figure

 Use Physical Models

 If you're struggling to visualize a 3D figure, try using physical models.
 You can create models using materials like paper, cardboard, or modeling clay.
-Manipulating the physical model can give you a better sense of its shape, dimensions, and the relationship between the base and other parts of the figure.
+So manipulating the physical model can give you a better sense of its shape, dimensions, and the relationship between the base and other parts of the figure.
 There are also many commercially available geometric solids that you can use for this purpose.
 Experiment with different orientations and viewpoints to fully understand the base.

 Practice with Examples and Problems